 For Birth Doula Applicants:

-- Commit to providing a free package of services to five women that includes: three prenatal visits (if there is time before she births), labor and birth support, and one postpartum home visit.
+- Commit to providing a free package of services to three women that includes: three prenatal visits (if there is time before she births), labor and birth support, and one postpartum home visit.

 - Birth services should be completed within 18 months of finishing the training.
 Please be aware that this commitment involves being “on-call” 24 hours a day, seven days a week for a period of two weeks before and two weeks after your client’s due date.
 Once she births, of course, you are no longer on call, but you will need to provide the required postpartum visit.
 If you are currently pregnant or have a job with inflexible work hours or an unreliable childcare situation, these realities are likely to be incompatible with being “on-call” and we ask you to seriously consider whether you will be able to fulfill this obligation before you apply.